actionhero/node-resque/README.md

 ## Version Notes

+- ‼️ Version 6+ of Node Resque uses Tyepscript.
+We will still include javascrtipt transpiled code in NPM releases, but they will be generated from the Typescript source.
+Functinality between node-resque v5 and v6 should be the same.
 - ‼️ Version 5+ of Node Resque uses async/await.
 There is no upgrade path from previous versions.
 Node v8.0.0+ is required.

 ## Usage